 The newborn insert that comes with both the KeyFit and KeyFit 30 models is used for babies who weigh between 4-11 lbs.
 The insert provides additional support, as well as a secure harness fit for smaller infants.
 It should be removed once the baby weighs more than 11 lbs.
 It’s worth mentioning that the head support cushion can still be used, if desired, even when the newborn [body] support cushion has been removed.
 The head support pillow may be used until the child needs to use the top harness slots.
 The velcro attachments that secure the head support to the shell of the seat must be threaded through the unused harness slots above the ones currently being used for the child.
 Therefore, once the child needs to use the top slots for the harness – there’s no safe place to attach that head pillow anymore.

 Harness slot heights with newborn insert (approximate): 7”, 9”, 11”

 Harness slot heights without newborn insert: 8”, 10”, 12”

-The combination of the bottom harness slots and the newborn insert help the KeyFit and KeyFit 30 models to fit newborns of all sizes and even small premature babies very well.
+The combination of the bottom harness slots and the newborn insert helps the KeyFit and KeyFit 30 models to fit newborns of all sizes and even small premature babies very well.
 On the opposite end of the spectrum – the KF30 model can accommodate many babies up until their 1st birthday, or even beyond that – although obviously there are no guarantees.
-My youngest son (now 5 years old) would have exceeded the 30” height limit by 9 months old but he was way above average in both weight and height as a baby.
+My youngest son would have reached the 30” height limit by 9 months old but he was way above average in both weight and height as a baby.

 - 5-point harness with nice straps that aren’t prone to twisting

-- Standard metal buckle (nothing funky or difficult to use)
+- Standard buckle (nothing funky or difficult to use)